Why every Biker should Wear Earplugs

-This is a fact outlined by the National Institute for Occupational Safety and Health (NIOSH).
-According to the workplace safety regulator, workers should not be exposed to sound levels above 85 dB in an eight-hour work day.
+The National Institute for Occupational Safety and Health (NIOSH) outlines that hearing damage starts by exposure to sound levels from 85 dB for prolonged periods.
+According to them, workers should not be exposed to sound levels above 85 dB in an eight-hour work day.
 NIOSH also stated that exposure to 100 dB for just 15 minutes is enough to damage one’s hearing.

-With that in mind, riding at city speeds between 40 to 80 km/h will produce sound levels as high as 80 to 89 dB.
+With that in mind, riding at city speeds between 40 to 80 km/h will produce sound levels as high as 80 to 89 dB (depending on your motorcycle’s level of wind protection and helmet that you wear).

 In heavy traffic, one can expect sound levels from 80 to 89 dB.
 Yes, that is what we get from riding below 80 km/h.
 The noise level increases to 100 dB at 100 km/h.
 Research shows that riding a bike at 150 km/h increases the sound level to 110 dB.